|

 So how is Ask’s new contextual product different from Google Adsense and Yahoo Publisher Network?
 There’s two differences:

-The new contextual ads will have “very customized” interfaces such as customized backgrounds and graphics.
-Find out more and view some images of Ask’s new contextual product.
+2. The new contextual ads will have “very customized” interfaces such as customized backgrounds and graphics.

 The Ask contextual product will initially launch with Ask’s own network of sites including Match.com and TicketMaster.
 Individual publishers will have to wait a little while to gain access.